Law Offices of Slosser, Hudgins, Struse & Freund, P.L.C.

 What is the estate and gift tax?

-The estate and gift tax is a system of taxing the transfer of assets from an individual, whether during lifetime or at death.
+The estate and gift tax is a system of taxing the transfer of assets from an individual, whether during his/her lifetime or at death.

 [Return to Top]